What to do

 The full name and address of the person making the registration will also be added to the register.

-The registrar will produce a form (a green form) authorising the burial or cremation (unless this has already been issued by the coroner) which will be sent electronically to the authority undertaking the burial or cremation, as well as the funeral director if requested.
+The registrar will produce a form (the ‘green form’) authorising the burial or cremation unless this has already been issued by the coroner.
+This will be sent electronically to the agency undertaking the burial or cremation, as well as the funeral director if requested.

 Costs